• Skip to primary navigation

 • Coconut oil - This is used instead of butter in the topping.
 Don't worry, it doesn't give it a coconut flavour.
 You could use butter if you prefer, and it will give a more golden colour to the apples.

-How to make Apple Crumble with Oats - Step by step
+How to Make Apple Crumble with Oats - Step by Step

-Prep: Preheat your oven to 200°C/400°F/Gas 6.
+Prep: Preheat your oven to 200°C/180°C(fan)/400°F/Gas 6.

-One: Mix together the oats, maple syrup and 2 tablespoons of coconut oil.
+1. Step 1: In a mixing bowl, add the oats, maple syrup and 2 tablespoons of the coconut oil.

-Two: Add one tablespoon of coconut oil to a pan and melt.
+1. Step 4: Add the remaining tablespoon of coconut oil to a large pan and melt.
 Add the apples and gently cook for 5 minutes until softened.
-Put the sugar and cinnamon into the pan, stir and cook for a further 2 minutes.

-Three: Put the cooked apples into a baking dish and top with the oat mix.
+1. Step 7: Put the cooked apples into a baking dish and top with the oat mix.

-Four: Put into the oven and cook for 20 minutes.
+1. Step 8: Put into the oven and cook for 20 minutes.

 This is a hearty and comforting dessert, that doesn't over-do it on calories and fat either.
 We are all about the desserts at the moment, and finding ways to make them lighter so they can be more of an every day thing, rather than a once in a while thing.

-We have used a little bit of brown sugar and maple syrup to give it some extra sweetness, but not as much as you would usually find in an apple crumble.
 Apples are so good this time of year, that we wanted to let the natural sweetness shine through.
 You could use Sweet Freedom which is made of fruit, so this would all be naturally sweetened.

 We have made a crumble topping with oats, which adds some extra fibre and we personally find easier to digest than the flour and butter crumble mixture.
 If you don't want to make your crumble topping with oats, then you could use a regular crumble topping.